Seamless UX and HMI for Electric Vehicles —

 Solution

-• Develop a consistent visual and interaction design language to ensure that users feel at home with the car’s interface.
+• A consistent visual language to ensure that users feel at home with the car’s interface.

 Disclaimer —

-This project is a conceptual design exercise and is not officially affiliated with or endorsed by Apple Inc. In addition, myself and my team are not employed by, or affiliated with, Apple Inc. All trademarks and copyrights are the property of their respective owners.
-Any images used are displayed for illustrative and/or research purposes.
+This project is a conceptual design exercise and is not officially affiliated with or endorsed by Apple Inc. Any images used are displayed for illustrative and/or research purposes.

 Vehicle Analysis Insights